 Fail / refail statement

 Adaptation strategies or tactics may determine that they cannot proceed and that another (less important) strategy or tactic in the same context shall take over.
 This can be achieved using the fail statement.
 In some cases, e.g., default dynamic dispatch tactics or strategies it is good to cause an already failing to fail again with the original reason.
 Therefore, rt-VIL offers the refail statement.
+Using a refail statement without previous fail statement is ignored.
 Both statements, fail and refail can be used within blocks, e.g., alternatives to express a conditional fail.

 Syntax: